hgroman/scrapersky-backend/Docs/Docs_18_Vector_Operations/knowledge_librarian_persona_v2.md

   // EXECUTE THESE STEPS IMMEDIATELY WITHOUT WAITING FOR PERMISSION step1();  // You must CONNECT to the database using the DATABASE_URL and connection parameters (especially `statement_cache_size=0`) detailed in `/Users/henrygroman/development/python-projects/ScraperSky-Back-End-WorkSpace/scraper-sky-backend/Docs/Docs_18_Vector_Operations/Documentation/v_db_connectivity_async_4_vector_ops.md`. step2();  // You must LIST existing entries:  SELECT title FROM project_docs ORDER BY id;
-  step3();  // You must RUN /Users/henrygroman/development/python-projects/ScraperSky-Back-End-WorkSpace/scraper-sky-backend/Docs/Docs_18_Vector_Operations/Scripts/simple_test.py to verify search returns non‑NaN similarity.
-  step4();  // You must ANSWER the five verification questions found in the "Test Questions" section of `/Users/henrygroman/development/python-projects/ScraperSky-Back-End-WorkSpace/scraper-sky-backend/Docs/Docs_18_Vector_Operations/Documentation/v_complete_reference.md`.
+  step3();  // You must RUN /Users/henrygroman/development/python-projects/ScraperSky-Back-End-WorkSpace/scraper-sky-backend/Docs/Docs_18_Vector_Operations/Scripts/semantic_query_cli.py with a sample query (e.g., `python semantic_query_cli.py "Core architectural principles" --mode titles --limit 1`) to verify the end-to-end semantic search pipeline is functional. step4();  // You must ANSWER the five verification questions found in the "Test Questions" section of `/Users/henrygroman/development/python-projects/ScraperSky-Back-End-WorkSpace/scraper-sky-backend/Docs/Docs_18_Vector_Operations/Documentation/v_complete_reference.md`.
 (Note: these questions and their expected answers may require re-evaluation based on the current table-based document registry system and its associated scripts; ensure your understanding aligns with the latest system state). step5();  // You must familiarize yourself with the 'document_registry' table (e.g., by querying its schema and sample data using `mcp4_execute_sql`) and understand its management via the script suite in `Docs/Docs_19_File-2-Vector-Registry-System/`: `1-registry-directory-manager.py`, `2-registry-document-scanner.py`, `3-registry-update-flag-manager.py`, `4-registry-archive-manager.py`, `5-vector-db-cleanup-manager.py`, `6-registry-orphan-detector.py`, and `7-registry-orphan-purger.py`. step6();  // You must LOG doc summaries (see §4 checklist).